 Lipoatrophia

-aethiology of LS is unknown, the literature is mainly descriptive
+now the aethiology of LS is unknown, the literature is mainly descriptive and

-and as regards aetiology very hypothetical.
-The cause of LS remains
+as regards aetiology very hypothetical.
+The cause of LS remains so far speculative,

-so far speculative, most authors invariably hypothesize local mechanical
+most authors invariably hypothesize local mechanical pressure (microtraumata caused

 Clinical